Visyond/website-hugo/site/content/product-tour/product-tour.md

           Import your Excel spreadsheet, install our Excel add-on, or create a new project from scratch
     benefitsList3:
       - text: >-
-          No lenghty installations: get our Excel add-on, or use the web-version
+          No lenghty installations.
+Just get our Excel add-on, or use the web-version
       - text: >-
           No need to involve consultants or IT (unless you want Visyond on-premise)
       - text: >-